charliecalvert/CloudNotes/Assignments/MidtermFinal/Prog272Midterm2017.md

 # Prog272 Midterm 2017

-A description of what I want to see on the midterm.
+This documents contains a description of what I want to see on the midterm.
+We want to keep moving to the point where we can take a JSON file containing addresses, and display, iterate and edit them in a React based program.
+The output from the components you create should be thoroughly tested.

+In git-convert, we learned to map the JSON we download with **curl** from a webservice.
+For extra credit, automatically transform that JSON into a set of data that we can easily consume in our application.

 ## Goals

+I want you to polish and extend the CongressAddress program that we have been working on for the last several weeks.
+Below I list the key features that I'm looking for in your assignment.

-- Display at least three views:
+- Display at least three views created with React components:
   - **AddressShow**
   - **AddressEdit**
   - **SmallNumbers**
     - Show at least five numbers, but you can update them with a single button click.
-  - It's best if React components are in a file that begins with a capital letter and uses Pascal casing.
+  - Each React component should be in its own file.
+The file names should begin with a capital letter and use Pascal casing.
 - Menu
   - Make sure you are [styling it](https://www.w3schools.com/css/css_navbar.asp).
   - I picked the first of the **Horizontal Navigation Bar Examples**
-  - Replace the default "Atom" **logo.svg** file with one of your own choosing.
+  - Replace the default "Atom" **logo.svg** image file with one of your own choosing.
-- Iterate back and forth over at least 5 addresses
+- You should be able to iterate back and forth over at least 5 addresses
   - Extra credit button go to first and last
   - Be able to edit any of the address
   - Changes should remain through the session
+  - Full credit comes if you can display the full list of addresses from our **GetAddress** web-service project.
 - Testing
-  - You should have at least 5 test files
+  - You should have at least 5 test files:
   - **Address.test.js**, **AddressEdit.test.js**, **AddressShow.test.js**
   - **ElfHeader.test.js** and **SmallNumbers.test.js**
+  - I'm expecting at least 30 tests, but full credit comes when you write more than 50 tests.
 - Refactoring
   - Make sure you have the following folders with appropriate content:
   - **src/\_\_tests\_\_**
   - **src/components**
   - **src/css**
   - **src/images**
-  - I'll get back to you with more details of how many tests I want to see, but for now, assume that 30 reasonable tests across all files.

 ## ElfDebugEnzyme

-  You can find ElfDebugEnzyme here:
+To help write your tests, you should use **ElfDebugEnzyme**.
+I'm expecting to see evidence of its use in your code.
+You can find **ElfDebugEnzyme** here:

   - [DebugEnzyme](https://gist.github.com/charliecalvert/51daef341699943b07c9570c3ad2cbab)